Marketplace Development Program Selection Requirements

 Entries will be selected and scored by a panel on the following:

-- Applicants must demonstrate an understanding of their target market and its alignment with Edmonton Tourism’s target markets
+- Applicants must demonstrate an understanding of their target market and its alignment with Explore Edmonton's target markets.

-- Applicants must show alignment with one of Tourism Developments key areas of focus.
+- Applicants must show alignment with one of Destination Development's key areas of focus.
 The experience must meet international demand.

-- Applicant must be in good standing with Edmonton Tourism (actively attend workshops, town halls, open houses, etc.)
+- Applicant must be in good standing with Explore Edmonton (actively attend workshops, town halls, open houses, etc.).

 Canada’s West Marketplace Seller Criteria